PRO-Tect: Pipe Freeze Protection Economy Control with GFEP

 Customer Questions & Answers

-How much cable will I need for my project?
+How much heat tape for pipes will I need for my project?

 The amount of cable needed depends on the size and type of pipe, and on the lowest expected temperature.
 Once you know the type of pipe (metal or plastic), pipe diameter, length of pipe, and the minimum expected temperature, you can use this form to request a quote.
 Just follow the instructions on the form to get it back to us.